Sam-Dragon/kafka-producer/Notes.md

 # Kafka Notes

+> Definition
+- Distributed event streaming platform that is used for collect, process, store & integrate data at scale

 - Kafka is used for asyncronous communication
 - Majorly used for distributing messages across multiple other microservices
 - Follows even-driven architecture